MicrosoftDocs/dynamics-365-project-operations/articles/sales/quote-values-budget-limits-contract-sales.md

 ---
-title: Summary information on a project quote
+title: Summary information on a project quote (Sales)
 description: This topic provides information about the information and settings that apply to and impact project quotes.
 (Sales)
 author: rumant
 manager: Annbe